 As Vlada was decorating Ukrainian wreaths with Sophia’s classmates, her eyes met her daughter’s, and she saw an incredible light that she will never forget.
 Then Sophia’s classmates asked her how she made the wreaths so well and Sophia answered: “My mom knows everything!”
 This was really a turning moment for Vlada, she was engaged and volunteered at school events many more times since this story.

 From “busy” to difficult single parent situation

-After several months of trying to reach Mary, Carolyn managed to get a meeting with Mary to check-in.
+After several months of trying to reach Mary, Carolyn managed to set up a meeting to check-in.
 She admitted that she went into the meeting with a lot of assumptions, but what she found out was eye-opening.

-Carolyn noted that it has been hard to get responses from Mary and asked her why.
-Mary’s response was initially reserved, she explained she was “busy”, but as Carolyn explained that teachers are here to offered support, Mary shared what has been going on in their household.
-Her marriage has recently broken down, and her partner wasn’t making things easy.
+Carolyn noted that it had been hard to get responses from Mary and asked her why.
+Mary’s response was initially reserved as she explained she was “busy”, but as Carolyn explained that teachers are here to offer support, Mary shared what had been going on in their household.
+Her marriage had recently broken down, and her partner wasn’t making things easy.
 He refused to support their daughter, and she was forced to pick up an extra job involving a long and inconvenient commute.
 In these circumstances, she was focused on “keeping it together” for her child and maintaining a safe and stable home environment.
 Additionally, because of her new job, attending school events was simply impossible.